UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 even better at predicting with such data.

 How do these two models compare on the Sacramento house prices data set?
-In Figure \@ref(fig:08-compareRegression), we also printed the RMSPE as calculated from predicting on the test data set that was not used to train/fit the models.
+In {numref}`fig:08-compareRegression`, we also printed the RMSPE as calculated from predicting on the test data set that was not used to train/fit the models.
 The RMSPE for the simple linear regression model is slightly lower than the RMSPE for the KNN regression model.
 Considering that the simple linear regression model is also more interpretable,